- 60 min

 - Easter eggs (optional)

 Preheat oven to 180C (fan forced).
 Grease and line 2 x 18cm cake tins.

 Place flour, sugar, cocoa powder and baking soda in a large bowl and whisk to combine.

 In a small jug, whisk together the buttermilk, oil, eggs and vanilla.

 Add buttermilk mixture to dry ingredients and stir with a wooden spoon until just combined.
-Add hot water and coffee essence to batter and stir until everything is well combined.
+Combine hot water and coffee and stir until dissolved.
+Add to batter and stir until just combined.

 Divide batter evenly between the two tins, and bake for 30-35 minutes, or until an inserted skewer comes out clean.
 Leave cake to cool in the tins for 30 minutes.
 Remove and place on a wire rack to cool completely.